“May that breathing never come from any room again!”

 So that’s where we are, at four twenty-two in the afternoon, watching our teen pop star talk about pranks he’d like to play with corpses.

-So there’s only one thing left to do, and only one character who can do it: Barnabas Collins, who breaks into the antiques shop and just burns the whole fucking place down, cleansing the earth with fire.
+So there’s only one thing left to do, and only one character who can do it: Barnabas Collins, who breaks into the antique shop and just burns the whole fucking place down, cleansing the earth with fire.

 This is Monday, by the way.
 This is what we do on Mondays now.